Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

 One can think that there are still lots of possibilities for gluing maps since the family of parabolic elements with a common fixed point is in correspondence with the translations of the real line (via stereographic projection).
-Unfortunately, for each possible such gluing the topology of leaves is still very restrictive.
+Unfortunately, for each possible such gluing the topology of leaves is still very restrictive as it is stated in the next Proposition (see also \cite[Proposition 1]{ADMV2}).

-\begin{prop} Let $\Sigma$ be a closed surface and let $h:\pi_1(\Sigma)\to\PSL(2,\R)$ be a homomorphism.
-Let $\rho_h$ be the induced projective action on $S^1$ and assume that it is minimal, let $\FF_h$ be the suspension foliation.
-If some leaf of $\FF_h$ has finite geometry type then every leaf has also finite geometric type and is homeomorphic to a plane or a cylinder. \end{prop} \begin{proof} If the action $\rho_h$ is not faithful then every leaf has a loop which is non-trivial in homotopy but trivial in holonomy (corresponding to elements in $\Ker h$).
-Since the action is minimal, it follows, by \cite[]{ADMV}, that every leaf has infinite geometric type.
-So only faithful actions can have leaves with geometric finite type.
+\begin{prop} Let $\Sigma$ be a closed surface and let $h: \pi_1(\Sigma)\to\PSL(2,\R)$ be a homomorphism.
+Let let $\FF_h$ be the corresponding suspension foliation, assume that it is minimal.
+If some leaf of $\FF_h$ is of finite type, then every leaf has also finite type and is homeomorphic to a plane or a cylinder. \end{prop} \begin{proof} If $h$ is not injective, then every leaf has a loop which is nontrivial in homotopy but trivial in holonomy (corresponding to elements in $\Ker h$).
+Since the action is minimal, it follows, by \cite[Theorem 2]{ADMV}, that every leaf has infinite type.
+Thus, only suspensions of minimal faithful actions can have leaves with finite type.
 Since the action is projective, it is still true that stabilizers must be solvable groups.
 Every leaf is a noncompact surface by minimality, thus their fundamental groups are free.
 Let $x\in S^1$ and let be $L_x$ be the leaf of $\FF_h$ meeting $x$.
-Recall that the fundamental group of a leaf is isomorphic with $\Stab_{\rho_h}(x))$, where $\Stab_{\rho_h}(x)$ denotes the stabilizer of $x$ as a subgroup of $\pi_1(\Sigma)$.
-Since $h$ is faithful, this stabilizer is isomorphic with $h(\Stab_{\rho_h}(x))$ and this group is the stabilizer of $x$ by the action of the projective group $h(\pi_1(\Sigma))$, thus it is solvable.
-It follows that the fundamental group of every leaf is isomorphic to a solvable free group and therefore it must be trivial or infinite cyclic.
+Since $h$ is injective, this stabilizer is isomorphic with $h(\Stab_{h}(x))$ which is the stabilizer of $x$ by the action of the projective group $h(\pi_1(\Sigma))$, thus it is solvable.
+It follows, from Lemma~\ref{l:leaf topology suspension}, that the fundamental group of every leaf is isomorphic to a solvable free group and therefore it must be trivial or infinite cyclic.
 The trivial case corresponds with the plane and the cyclic one with the cylinder. \end{proof}

-With additional work, but same ideas, it can be shown that the previous Proposition~\ref{p:projective topology} is also true when $\Sigma$ is a typical closed orbifold.
-Therefore, if we want to obtain more topologies we need to reduce the regularity of the gluing map.
-We shall consider regularity questions again in the last section.